paldepind/flyd/README.md

 * __Modularity__.
 The core of the Flyd is powerful and documented.
 This makes it easy for users of the library to create new FRP abstractions if existing ones do not exist.
-This in turn makes it viable to capture more patterns than otherwise because they can exist as seperate modules.
+This in turn makes it viable to capture more patterns than otherwise because they can exist as separate modules.
 [List of existing modules](#modules).

 __Other features__